berstend/puppeteer-extra/packages/puppeteer-extra-plugin-recaptcha/readme.md

 ### 2captcha

 Currently the only builtin solution provider as it's the cheapest and most reliable, from my experience.
-If you'd like to throw some free captcha credit my way feel free to [signup here](https://2captcha.com?from=6690177) (affiliate link).
+If you'd like to throw some free captcha credit my way feel free to [signup here](https://2captcha.com?from=6690177) (referral link, allows me to write automated tests against their API).

 - Cost: 1000 reCAPTCHAs for 3 USD
 - Delay: Solving a reCAPTCHA takes between 10 to 60 seconds